NFL DFS picks, Steelers vs. Chargers: Sunday Night Football lineup advice for FanDuel, DraftKings

-NFL DFS, Steelers vs. Chargers: Top FanDuel, DraftKings daily Fantasy picks, lineups for Sunday Night Football
+NFL DFS, Steelers vs. Chargers: Top FanDuel, DraftKings daily Fantasy picks, advice for Sunday Night Football

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Chargers vs. Steelers on Sunday Night Football